Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

-How to deal with a clueless co-worker
+How to deal with a clueless person

 Here are tips for how to deal with a co-worker who may not be the sharpest pencil in the box.

-While companies do their best to avoid making a poor hire, team members sometimes have to deal with a clueless colleague — and pick up the slack.
+While companies do their best to avoid making a poor hire, team members sometimes have to deal with a clueless person, coworker or colleague — and pick up the slack.
 What should you do if this happens in your work group?
 Here are five tips for how to deal with a co-worker who may not be the sharpest pencil in the box.